Why do I need a reservation to get into Disney World?

 Park management has found that requiring reservations is a great way to determine how many people will be visiting on any given day.
 That’s important information because it helps them set theme park hours, schedule buses and monorails, decide how many Cast Members to schedule for work, and even plan for how much food to order for the restaurants.
 From the perspective of theme park executives, it’s a gold mine of operational data and a solid method of on-site crowd control.

 With that in mind, we don’t expect the system to go away anytime soon.
-Several park executives, including Josh D’Amaro (Chairperson of Disney Parks, Experiences, and Products) and Bob Chapek (CEO) have gone on record saying that the system will remain in place for the foreseeable future.
+Several park executives, including Josh D’Amaro (Chairperson of Disney Parks, Experiences, and Products) and Bob Chapek (former CEO) have gone on record saying that the system will remain in place for the foreseeable future.
 But with the return of Bob Iger as CEO and the continued drawdown of pandemic precautions, there are continued signs that Park Pass is slowly fading away.

 Is Disney Park Pass the same as a theme park ticket?